-The person against whom the concern has been raised will be informed following the initial investigations if it is considered that there is an issue to be investigated further.
+The person against whom the concern has been raised will be informed following the initial investigations if it is considered that there is an issue to be investigated further, subject to current Human Resources procedures.
 This person will be supported in an appropriate manner and will be informed of the progress of the investigation.
-It should be noted there is a potential for the individual to be suspended from duty for one of the reasons detailed in the Council's disciplinary procedure.